Nitrodist/bsideswpg-coin-puzzle/README.md

 1773
 ```

+The nearest square root of `1773` is `42`.

 Let's dump the characters to a file (`qr_without_newlines.txt`) so that we can use it more easily:

 ```
 python decompress_zlib.py | hexdump | perl -pe 's!^........?!!g' | perl -pe 's! !!g'     | sed 's!f!████!g' | sed 's!c!██  !g' | sed 's!3!  ██!g' | sed 's!0!    !g' | tr -d '\n' > qr_without_newlines.txt
 ```

-The nearest square root of `1773` is `42`.
-So let's make an image based on newlines after 42 characters:
+So let's make an image based on newlines after 42 characters

 ```
 cat qr_without_newlines.txt | ruby -e 'ARGF.read.each_char.with_index{|char, i| if i % 42 == 0; print "\n"; end; print char }'